zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

   - ❌: Remove/Delete model
 * Option to always show additional buttons, to help with touchscreens.
 * To the best of my knowledge, this extension should still work in versions of webui prior to v1.5.0, but it is not tested.
 I make best-effort attempts to write code that *should* maintain compatibility with older versions, but if you have run into problems, please file an issue and I'll attempt to resolve it.
+* **New feature**: Automatically add metadata of model resources used to all generated images.
+Useful for uploading to Civitai.
+More information below.

 # Install
 Go to SD webui's extension tab, go to `Install from url` sub-tab.